 You may notice that occasionally your dog will bury their food.
-Outdoor dogs may bury it in the ground where as indoor dogs might try to bury food or treats under cushions, bedding or furniture.
-Some of the reasons why dogs do this is to save it for later - especially with high value treats or excess food.
-Another reason why dogs may hide or bury food is to hide it from other hungry mouths so this behaviour may be more common in multi-pet families.
+Outdoor dogs may bury it in the ground whereas indoor dogs might try to bury food or treats under cushions, bedding, or furniture.
+Some of the reasons why dogs do this is to save it for later - especially with high-value treats or excess food.
+Another reason why dogs may hide or bury food is to hide it from other hungry mouths, so this behavior may be more common in multi-pet families.

 Chasing their tail

-Tail chasing can provide amusement but owners often encourage this behaviour by laughing at it.
-However, tail chasing can become and an obsessive compulsive behaviour and some dogs end up chewing their tails, which could result in severe injuries.
-Never encourage your dog to chase their tail, instead focus their energy on more appropriate toys and games.
+Tail-chasing can provide amusement, but owners often encourage this behavior by laughing at it.
+However, tail-chasing can become an obsessive-compulsive behavior, and some dogs end up chewing their tails, which could result in severe injuries.
+Never encourage your dog to chase their tail; instead, focus their energy on more appropriate toys and games.

 Turning around to sleep

-Dogs use body language and different behaviours as their way of communicating with other animals and people.
+Dogs use body language and different behaviors as their way of communicating with other animals and people.
 Face licking is often a way of communicating to another animal that they are not a threat and is seen as an appeasement gesture.
-Licking can become an obsessive behaviour similar to tail chasing so if you find your dog licking obsessively simply redirect their attention onto something else such as a toy.
+Licking can become an obsessive behavior similar to tail chasing, so if you find your dog licking obsessively, simply redirect their attention onto something else such as a toy.

 Dogs and cats can be friends